Food Safety Modernization Act/Produce Safety Rule

 The Food Safety Modernization Act (FSMA or Produce Safety Rule) was signed into law in 2011 to reduce incidences of contamination in the United States.
 Lessons learned from previous produce safety outbreaks inspired this effort to prevent future occurrences.

-Check to see if your farm is covered or exempt from FSMA using this link.
+Check here to see if your farm is covered or exempt from FSMA.

 If you are new to the requirements outlined in FSMA, check out these informational sheets to get the ball rolling: FSMA FAQs – Nevada Department of Agriculture.

 This video from the Produce Safety Alliance (7 minutes) gives a great overview of FSMA and how it applies.

 Wondering how GAP and FSMA are related?
 Here is an article that provides an overview.
 If you are GAP certified, you are already ahead of the game in preventing produce contamination!